veryphatic/Programmable-Chandelier/readme.txt

 To work out the resistor values for your chandelier use the LED calculator here -> http://www.hobby-hour.com/electronics/ledcalc.php.
 The LEDs are arranged in parallel.

-Use these values for your different colour lights:
+Use these values for your different colour lights, with the input voltage set to 12V.

 LED colour	mA	V (min)	V (typical)